 Nutter Butters are a classic and delicious treat – soft, creamy peanut butter sandwiched between two sweet little wafers made to look like adorable peanuts – what’s not to love?

-Since many humans enjoy Nutter Butters, you may wonder if it’s something you can give to your dog as a treat.
+Since many humans enjoy Nutter Butters, you may wonder, can dogs eat Nutter Butters as well?
 After all, they even kind of look like dog biscuits!

 Unfortunately, the peanut butter filling in Nutter Butters doesn’t fall into this category of dog-safe peanut butters.

 Also, many brands of peanut butter have xylitol as an ingredient.

 Xylitol is an artificial sweetener found in tons of human foods, especially low-sugar or diet foods claiming to be healthy.
 While this may be true for humans, the same can’t be said for dogs, as xylitol is extremely toxic for them3.